andreas-wilm/andreas-wilm.github.io/_posts/2019-05-30-azure-solutions-architect.md

 Since today I'm officially a [Microsoft Azure Solutions Architect](https://www.microsoft.com/en-us/learning/azure-solutions-architect.aspx).
-All it took was two months of drinking from the firehose, ha!
+All it took was two months of drinking from the fire-hose, ha!

 To get there I needed to pass the AZ-300 (Microsoft Azure Architect Technologies) and AZ-301 (Microsoft Azure Architect Design) exams, which cover an